-- to develop programmes for advanced training in phoniatrics as basis for a European certification
+- to develop programmes for advanced training in phoniatrics as a basis for a European certification

-- to develop criteria for accreditation of phoniatric training centres
+- to establish criteria for the accreditation of phoniatric training centres

 - to enhance the continuing medical education in phoniatrics and look into the financial possibility of funding it

 To achieve its aims, the association serves